NebiyuHaile/route-alpha/README.md

 - The homepage is now marketing-focused, while operator workflows live in `/dashboard` and `/infer`
 - Conversion and demo intake now live at `/contact`
 - Authentication now protects the main product workflows
+- Landing-page live preview gracefully falls back to an offline/demo state when protected analytics APIs are unavailable
 - The frontend is intentionally positioned to feel like a startup product rather than a raw internal tool

 ## Project Structure